 N0 (N plus zero): There is no regional lymph node metastasis.

-N1: Cancer has spread to one to three regional lymph nodes.
+N1: Cancer has spread to 1 to 3 regional lymph nodes.

-N2: Cancer has spread to four or more lymph nodes.
+N2: Cancer has spread to 4 or more lymph nodes.

 The “M” in the TNM system indicates whether the cancer has spread to other parts of the body, called distant metastasis.

 M1: There is distant metastasis, meaning the cancer has spread to other parts of the body beyond the small bowel.

 Cancer stage grouping for small bowel adenocarcinoma

 Doctors assign the stage of the cancer by combining the T, N, and M classifications.

 Stage 0: This refers to cancer in situ.
 The cancer is found in only 1 place and has not spread (Tis, N0, M0).

 Stage I: The cancer has grown through the inner layers of the small bowel.
 It has not spread into nearby tissue or lymph nodes (T1 or T2, N0, M0).